When you buy a VPS server, you can access it with an IP address. This tutorial will show you how to access the server with a domain name instead.

 Your work is done.

-Unfortunately, you still might not be able to access your VPS with the domain name immediately.
-DNS changes take time to propagate to all the other DNS servers in the world.
-You can track the propagation status of DNS servers all over the world, with this tool.
+Unfortunately, you might still be unable to access your VPS with the domain name immediately.
+DNS changes take time to propagate to all the other DNS servers worldwide.
+With this tool, you can track the propagation status of DNS servers worldwide.

 As you can see below, some servers have received the new IP address, and others have not: